 Explore the magnificent gardens and woodlands on one of three railways at Bressigham Steam Museum.
 For another fun day out, take a trip to Great Yarmouth, about an hour away by car, where you can enjoy all the traditional seaside attractions that this coastal resort has to offer.
 In contrast to the bustling atmosphere of Great Yarmouth, the more peaceful and refined resort of Southwold, further down the coast from here, is also home to the famous Adnams Brewery, which holds tours for visitors.

 Don't miss one of the greatest archaeological discoveries of all time at Sutton Hoo, the Anglo-Saxon royal burial site, and Framlingham Castle, a magnificent 12th century fortress and one time refuge of Mary Tudor, both about an hour's drive from Diss.

 In nearby Norwich (15 miles), you can visit the Norfolk Museums, including the Norwich Castle Museum & Art Gallery and the Museum of Norwich at the Bridwell.
-You can gain free entry to both with a National Art Pass, which enables its members to enjoy free entry to over 240 museums, galleries and historic houses throughout the UK as well as 50% off entry to major exhibitions.

 For more information on things to do during your stay at Manor Farm, please see our Pinterest page.